Franky-Saxena/Face-Recognition-OPENCV/README.md

 We use the `CascadeClassifier` to get the prewrote code to detect the face.

+In this project we are able to extract the specific object from the image also through help of OPENCV.

 ## To Detect the face
 run a following command in command prompt
 ```